 Rutgers is committed to building championship contenders in the Big Ten.
 This commitment means the university must build premier training facilities for elite student-athletes from New Jersey, the nation, and around the globe.

-To fulfill this objective, Rutgers Athletics is embarking on the Big Ten Build, a comprehensive campaign to raise $100 million for new or upgraded athletic facilities.
+To fulfill this objective, Rutgers Athletics has embarked on the Big Ten Build, a comprehensive campaign to raise $100 million for new or upgraded athletic facilities.

-Phase I of the Big Ten Build, created in collaboration with the University Physical Master Plan, includes three projects: a Multisport Training Complex (RWJBarnabas Health Athletic Performance Center), adjacent to the Rutgers Athletic Center (RAC), the Gary and Barbara Rodkin Center for Academic Success that will also serve as the new home for our Lacrosse and Soccer programs, and an enhanced Football Training Complex, at the Hale Center.
-These pivotal projects will result in additional square feet of critical training space and will have a dramatic and wide-ranging impact on all 24 Rutgers athletic programs and on the over 600 student-athletes who represent Rutgers on a national stage.
+Phase I of the Big Ten Build, created in collaboration with the University Physical Master Plan, includes three projects: a Multisport Training Complex (RWJBarnabas Health Athletic Performance Center), adjacent to the Rutgers Athletic Center (RAC), the Gary and Barbara Rodkin Academic Success Center that will also serve as the new home for our Lacrosse and Soccer programs, and an enhanced Football Training Complex, at the Hale Center.
+These pivotal projects will result in additional square feet of critical academic, training, nutrition, and recovery space and will have a dramatic and wide-ranging impact on all 24 Rutgers athletic programs and on the over 700 student-athletes who represent Rutgers on a national stage.

 The Big Ten Build will provide state-of-the-art practice centers for men's and women's basketball, wrestling, and gymnastics, as well as key support areas for football, men's and women's lacrosse, men's and women's soccer and premier academic support services.